In 1972, Martin Charnin bought the rights to the comic strip Little Orphan Annie

 The 2006 Documentary Life After Tomorrow

-) will star in another movie adaptation of this musical, scheduled for a Christmas Day 2014 release.
+is another movie adaptation of this musical, released Christmas 2014.
 It contains some new songs by Jay-Z

 , Rose Byrne

 - Adaptation Name Change: In the comic strip, the orphanage was run by the cruel Miss Asthma.
 The musical changes her to Miss Hannigan.